anth0nyhle/UtahCoursework/README.md

 # UtahCoursework
-[Utah] University of Utah BME Graduate Coursework
+Homework assignments, final projects, and code from my coursework at the University of Utah Biomedical Engineering graduate program